A fluffy indoor cat sitting near safe, pet-friendly houseplants on a white table, showing pet friendly indoor plants.

 Money Tree: Pet Friendly Indoor Plant

-The Money Tree is a beautiful, pet-friendly indoor plant (highly demanded for its braided trunk and glossy green leaves).
+The Money Tree (Pachira aquatica) is a popular pet friendly indoor plant, known for its braided trunk and glossy green leaves.
+It is considered non-toxic for cats and dogs, making it a safe choice for homes with pets.
 Moreover, its leaves are shaped like an open hand with five to seven fingers, which associates it with good luck and prosperity.

 Money Tree Plant Care Guide